 This is because they can cause a secondary infection.

 Secondary control of Hypogammaglobulinemia

-Several cases were identified in which the other members of the family experienced preimplantation as a result of their parents’ inheritance of the disease.
+Several cases were identified in which the other family members experienced preimplantation due to their parents’ inheritance of the disease.

 Patents are highly advised to seek medical help for any case of infection or discomfort as soon as possible.

-In some cases, health care providers may recommend that patients keep recommended antibiotics near them at home so they can begin using them immediately, as they detect an infection or discomfort.
+In some cases, health care providers may recommend that patients keep recommended antibiotics near them at home to begin using them immediately, as they detect infection or discomfort.

-It is important to avoid taking live vaccines in general.
+It is essential to avoid taking live vaccines in general.

-Guidance should be provided regarding travel abroad to obtain inoculation, use of antibiotics while traveling, take only boiled or safe water.
+Guidance should be provided regarding travel abroad to obtain inoculation, use antibiotics while traveling, and take only boiled or safe water.